 But "allele" also has its limitations when discussing "alleles" at more than one locus.

 An allele at a first locus and an allele at a second locus are not, strictly speaking, alleles.

-In summary, terms such as "gene sharing" would not pass muster
+In summary, terms such as "gene sharing" might not be acceptable

 if submitted to a research journal.
 Hopefully they are understood in the genetic simulations here.